AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Magic.md

 If you don’t have Grit, make a WIL Save.
 If you fail, step down your WIL and choose if you are knocked unconscious or the spell fails.

-If a spell does not list a duration it lasts as long as you concentrate on, it but you are deprived as long as you do so.
+If a Spell does not list a duration it lasts as long as you continue to concentrate on it, but you are [*deprived*](/SRD/HarmAndHealing.html#deprivation) and cannot regain your Grit as long as you do so.

 Both hands must be involved in casting the spell.
-You can be holding an object related to the spellcasting (a Grimoire, wand, magic staff, etc.), but you *cannot* cast while holding weapons or other unrelated objects.
+This includes holding wands, staffs, the Grimoire, or other related objects.
+You *cannot* be holding standard weapons or other objects.
+Put your sword away before casting magic!

 ## Spells In Combat